bioinfo-pf-curie/mpiSORT/docs/README.md

 Maximum resident set size (kbytes): 10638528

 ```
-Doubling the number of cores decreases the maximum of RAM memory per core for `mpiSORT` as expected.
+Doubling the number of cores decreases by a factor 2 the maximum of RAM memory per core for `mpiSORT` as expected.

 Finally, we add a new node to run `mpiSORT`: